mablack/cordova-diagnostic-plugin/README.md

 Android 6 / API 23 introduces the concept of [runtime permissions](http://developer.android.com/training/permissions/requesting.html).
 Similar to iOS, certain "dangerous" permissions must be requested at runtime __in addition__ to being listed in the Android manifest.

-Runtime permissions only apply if the device/emulator the app is running on has Android 6.0 or above __AND__ the app is built using API 23 or higher.
-For Cordova, this means using the Cordova Android platform [version 5.0.0](https://github.com/apache/cordova-android/tree/5.0.x) or above: `cordova platform add android@5.0.0`.
-If the app is built with version 4.x or below (API 22 or below), runtime permissions do not apply - all permissions are granted at installation time.
+Runtime permissions only apply if the device/emulator the app is running on has Android 6.0 or above.
+If the app is running on Android 5.x or below, runtime permissions do not apply - all permissions are granted at installation time.

 This plugin supports [checking](#getpermissionauthorizationstatus) and [requesting](#requestruntimepermission) of Android runtime permissions.

+#### Android runtime permissions build requirements

+In order to support Android 6 runtime permissions, this plugin must depend on Android Support Library v23+, which means you __must build using SDK v23 or above__.
+This means using [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above:

+    cordova platform add android@5.0.0

+Attempting to build with API 22 or below will result in a build error.

+You must also make sure your build environment has __Android Support Library v23+__ installed via the Android SDK Manager.

 #### "Dangerous" runtime permissions